 - Measuring the impact of marketing activity so that organisations can continually improve the relevancy of their marketing to consumers

 - Helping organisations who are planning their future strategy, such as planning new product development or identifying new markets for their service

 What are data consortiums?

-- Email consortium: Helping organisations gain insight into subscribers who have consented to receive email communications from them.
-Consortium members share their subscriber’s personal data including full name, postal address, email address and engagement metrics e.g. when you open or click on an email.
-All personal data is anonymised and utilised by Experian to connect consortium member’s subscriber and engagement metrics together; to create behavioural models and statistical reports to help members to communicate with you more effectively e.g. sending you relevant offers and services, at the right time on the most appropriate marketing channel(s) and device(s).
+- Email consortium — This helps organisations gain insight into subscribers who have asked to receive email communications from them.
+Members of the consortium share their subscribers’ personal data with us, such as full name, postal address, email address and engagement metrics.
+All this data is anonymised and used by Experian to align metrics across subscribers and create behavioural models.
+This helps members to communicate with their subscribers more effectively across the right channels, at the right time and with the right offers.